 An introduction to research techniques and tools.
 A research paper is required.
+Prerequisite: Must pass Essential Computer Skills Test.
+Computer lab required.

 Religious Liberty Issues and Advocacy

 A survey of religious liberty principles and cases from an Adventist perspective with an emphasis on the contemporary U.S. setting, including a review of major historical developments and a look at trends shaping the future.